Mr-koanti/k0Jsfuzzer/README.md

 -u crawl single url
 -l crawling list of URLs
 -o output
 -jp  just paths  it will extract the paths that are found in javascript
+-s extract JavaScript possible secrets
 ```